 While we are serious about preparing students for college and career success, we also believe that school should be fun!
 Caring for the whole student, we believe that involvement in extracurriculars is essential to continuing to form talented, well-rounded, and interesting individuals.

 Interested in joining or starting a club?
-Contact Ms. Carney to get started.
+Contact Ms. Sayre to get started.

 Students meet once every other week to discuss anime and watch anime.